What is Behavioral Targeting? How it Works + Key Strategies

 When your content is personalized to each visitor based on what they're interested in based on their behavior then you have a higher chance of converting them to a paying customer.

-Personalized content also improves the user experience, and helps build customer loyalty.
+Personalized content also improves the user experience, and helps build customer satisfaction and loyalty.
 Studies show that 87% of consumers say it's important to buy from a brand that really understands them.